jsummers/deark/readme.txt

  - Decompress compressed data and archive formats
  - Detokenize tokenized BASIC programs
  - Convert bitmap font formats to some portable font format
- - Other image formats that might be supported include ILBM, Acorn Sprite, Windows ICO
  - Any image format supported by XnView, and not by any well-maintained open source software, is a candidate for being supported, no matter how obscure it may be.